vkhss/StonePricingChallenge/README.md

     "campaign": "10offsp", //promotional campaign (more examples below!)
     "sellerSeniority": "JR", //seller seniority (more examples below!)
     "customerSegment": "FOOD", //customer business segment (more examples below!)
-    "uf": "sp", //state in which the client is located! (more examples below!)
+    "uf": "sp", //state in which the customer is located! (more examples below!)
     "sellerPrice": 150 //Value informed by the seller!
 }
 ~~~